 Back in 2018, we followed ski-mountaineer Andrezej Bargiel as he attempted a feat that many of us thought was simply impossible.
-In July of that year, Bargiel traveled to the Karakoram in Pakistan to not only climb K2, but make a full ski descent of the mountain.
+In July of that year, Bargiel traveled to the Karakoram in Pakistan to climb K2 and make a full ski descent of the mountain.

 What you’ll see over the course of the video is truly astounding.
-Not only is the scenery breathtaking, you’ll get an up-close and personal look at K2 as well.
-Widely viewed as the toughest and most dangerous mountain in the world to climb, Bargiel gives us some never-before seen footage of peak that strikes fear into even the most experienced and hardened climbers.
+Not only is the scenery breathtaking, but you’ll also get an up-close and personal look at K2 as well.
+Widely viewed as the toughest and most dangerous mountain in the world to climb, Bargiel gives us some never-before-seen footage of peak that strikes fear into even the most experienced and hardened climbers.

-To get a better sense of what its all about, watch the trailer, then click here to check out K2: The Impossible Descent for yourself.
+To get a better sense of what it’s all about, watch the trailer, then click here to check out K2: The Impossible Descent for yourself.
 It is adventure filmmaking taken to an entirely new level.

 - 21-Year Old Briton Becomes Youngest Woman to Row the Atlantic - February 24, 2021